Does UChicago Superscore the SAT?

 Young man studying in front of his laptop.

-If this is not the case, you should take the exam at least once during the spring of your junior year to get an idea of how much additional preparation you will need to do before taking the exam at the beginning of your senior year.
+If this is not the case, you should take the exam at least once during the spring of your junior year to get an idea of how much additional preparation you will need before taking the exam at the beginning of your senior year.

 The middle ground Half of the students who were accepted to the University of Chicago had SAT scores in the range of 1510-1560.
 Therefore, a minimum SAT score of 1020 is required for admission to the University of Chicago, and 75% of students admitted to the University of Chicago had SAT scores that were higher than 1560.
 53% of applicants to the University of Chicago decided to include a copy of their SAT scores as part of their application.